BioChemAI/CovaGen/README.md

 ```

 ## Usage
-For a more detailed usage instruction, please refer to the README.md in each separate folder.
+For a more detailed usage instruction, please refer to the README_uncond_cond.md and README_rl_guide.md

 ### Train
 >The trained models are provided in the repository at 'CovaGen/CovaGen_uncond_cond/Models' and 'CovaGen/CovaGen_rl_guide/Models'.

 ### Inference
-Please refer to the README.md in each separate folder.
+Please refer to the README_uncond_cond.md and README_rl_guide.md

 ### Dataset
 #### CrossDocked Dataset (Index by [3D-Generative-SBDD](https://github.com/luost26/3D-Generative-SBDD))